Low Carb Management of Type 2 Diabetes

 Integrating a low carb diet into your diabetes service

-Dr David Cavan was a consultant physician at the Bournemouth Diabetes and Endocrine Centre from 1996 until 2013.
-Early in his career he developed an interest in patient self-management education and together with Joan Everett and colleagues developed the BERTIE programme for people with type 1 diabetes, the BERTIE online course, and innovative educational models of care for insulin pump therapy.
+Dr David Cavan is a consultant endocrinologist and was based at the Bournemouth Diabetes and Endocrine Centre from 1996 until 2013.
+Early in his career he developed an interest in patient self-management education and together with colleagues developed the BERTIE programme for people with type 1 diabetes, the BERTIE online course, and innovative educational models of care for insulin pump therapy.

 He left Bournemouth to take up the role of Director of Policy and Programmes at the International Diabetes Federation in Brussels, which he held for over three years.
-He has since set up a lifestyle management programme for type 2 diabetes in Bermuda and is piloting a similar intervention in Kenya, while also working part time at the Poole Diabetes Centre.
+He has since set up a lifestyle management programme for type 2 diabetes in Bermuda and has piloted a similar intervention in Kenya, as well as delivering training for health professionals from across Kenya.
+He currently works part time at the Poole Diabetes Centre and has a private clinic at London Medical.